NiharVaghela1995/Interface-Level-Failure-Propagation-Analysis-in-Autonomous-Driving-Stack/README.md

 ## Research Question

-When camera and LiDAR disagree — camera detects a pedestrian, LiDAR and radar register nothing — how should an autonomous vehicle reason about which sensor to trust, and how should that uncertainty propagate into planning behavior?
+"In modular AV stacks, how do failures injected at sensor and algorithmic interfaces propagate downstream — and how does uncertainty-aware adaptation reduce that propagation?"

 # Autonomous Driving Research Architecture